Tanzu-Solutions-Engineering/tkg-lab/docs/bonus-labs/concourse.md

 1. Log into your Okta account you created as part of the [Okta Setup Lab](../mgmt-cluster/04_okta_mgmt.md).
 The URL should be in your `params.yaml` file under okta.auth-server-fqdn.

-2. Choose Applications (top menu) > Add Application > Create New App > Web, Click Next.
+2. Choose Applications (Left menu) > Add Application > Create New App > Web, Click Next.

 3. Complete the form as follows, and then click Done.
   - Give your app a name: `Concourse`